PulkitSwami25/walmart/README.md

-# walmart
+# walmart project

-Time Series project
+It is a capstone project related to Time series